Yilliee/Yilliee/README.md

         to @asarr22 's Project Radical and Project Kebab learned a ton about Android tweaking and the lack of development for that device led to me trying to develop it myself.

-Not gonna make this intro any more boring cause if you have read so far then I wouldn't want to bore you any further.
 Anyway here's a quick and boring list of some of the people who have played in important part in making me who I am today and helping me throughout my projects: